caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 * Members tended to be slightly older with a median age of 32 while casual riders had a median age of 28.**
 * The youngest member was 5 years old.
 * The youngest casual rider was 16 years old.
-* Members utilized Cyclistic more often than casual members every day of the week, but used it a significant amount more during the weekdays.
+* Members utilized Cyclistic a significant amount more than casual riders during the weekdays.
 * Member usage goes down during the weekends and up during the weekdays.
 * Casual rider usage goes down during the weekdays and up during the weekends.
 * Casual riders had a significantly longer average duration for every day of the week.